Beaches and rivers

 - The park beaches are not tested for E. coli or other bacteria

 - Swimming during the spring and fall in cold water can increase the risk of hypothermia

-There are two main types of jellyfish that surface in our Kouchibouguac National Park waters: the Arctic Red, or Lion's Mane Jellyfish, and the White Moon Jellyfish.
+There are two main types of jellyfish that surface in our Kouchibouguac National Park waters: the Arctic Red (or Lion's Mane Jellyfish) and the White Moon Jellyfish.
 The Arctic Red is larger and more common than the White Moon, which is translucent and lacks the long red tentacles.